Sony XBR-55X850B 4K Ultra HD 120Hz 3D LED TV Review

 The XBR850B is a 55″ 4K UHD TV that is part of Sony’s premium XBR HDTV line-up.
 This model ranks just below the XBR900B and XBR950B.
 The 900B and 950B are excellent performing 4K displays, and after reviewing these two models back in June (see here), I consider these two of the best HDTV’s currently on the market.
 So how well does the 850B stack up against it more expensive counterparts in the XBR Series?
 Continue reading to learn more.

-The 850B features a sleek design with a very thin black bezel which gives the set an almost frameless appearance, and will fit nicely with just about any room decor.
-The feet of the TV’s stand are adjustable and can be moved inward to fit atop a smaller size cabinet.
+The 850B features a sleek design with a very thin black bezel which gives the set an almost frameless appearance and will fit nicely with just about any room decor.
+The feet of the TV’s stand is adjustable and can be moved inward to fit atop a smaller size cabinet.

 The XBR850B features Dynamic Edge Backlighting w/ Local Dimming.
 This design will increase the sets black level capability and deliver a picture with better contrast and color vibrancy.
 The light output on this display is very good and produces a bright dynamic image, which is fairly common of most LED TV’s.